 DRAFT HAUL – Mitch Hannan, Dion Johnstone,

-The Dees had also all but exited the draft for this season, with the now-departed (to the Dogs… not dead) Mitch Hannan the only player that made any impact.
+The Dees also all-but-exited the draft for this season, with the now-departed (to the Dogs… not dead) Mitch Hannan the only player that made any impact.

 Hard to assess Melbourne based on their limited involvement, but if we use Hawthorn as the closest team to them in terms of what they had to work with, the Dees fared worse.